aave-dao/aave-v3-origin/src/periphery/contracts/static-a-token/README.md

 ## About

-The static-a-token contains an [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) generic token vault/wrapper for all Aave v3 pools.
+The StataToken in an [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) generic token vault/wrapper intended to be used with aave v3 aTokens.

 ## Features

 - **Full [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) compatibility.**
 - **Accounting for any potential liquidity mining rewards.** Let’s say some team of the Aave ecosystem (or the Aave community itself) decides to incentivize deposits of USDC on Aave v3 Ethereum.
 By holding `stataUSDC`, the user will still be eligible for those incentives.
   It is important to highlight that while currently the wrapper supports infinite reward tokens by design (e.g. AAVE incentivizing stETH & Lido incentivizing stETH as well), each reward needs to be permissionlessly registered which bears some [⁽¹⁾](#limitations).
-- **Meta-transactions support.** To enable interfaces to offer gas-less transactions to deposit/withdraw on the wrapper/Aave protocol (also supported on Aave v3).
-Including permit() for transfers of the `stataAToken` itself.
-- **Upgradable by the Aave governance.** Similar to other contracts of the Aave ecosystem, the Level 1 executor (short executor) will be able to add new features to the deployed instances of the `stataTokens`.
+- **Upgradable by the Aave governance.** Similar to other contracts of the Aave ecosystem, the Level 1 executor (short executor) will be able to add new features to the deployed instances of the `StataTokens`.
-- **Powered by a stataToken Factory.** Whenever a token will be listed on Aave v3, anybody will be able to call the stataToken Factory to deploy an instance for the new asset, permissionless, but still assuring the code used and permissions are properly configured without any extra headache.
+- **Powered by a StataTokenFactory.** Whenever a token will be listed on Aave v3, anybody will be able to call the StataTokenFactory to deploy an instance for the new asset, permissionless, but still assuring the code used and permissions are properly configured without any extra headache.

 See [IStata4626LM.sol](./interfaces/IERC20AaveLM.sol) for detailed method documentation.

 ## Deployed Addresses

-The staticATokenFactory is deployed for all major Aave v3 pools.
+The StataTokenFactory is deployed for all major Aave v3 pools.
-An up to date address can be fetched from the respective [address-book pool library](https://github.com/bgd-labs/aave-address-book/blob/main/src/AaveV3Ethereum.sol).
+An up to date address can be fetched from the respective [address-book pool library](https://search.onaave.com/?q=stata%20factory).

 ## Limitations